• Skip to primary navigation

 Turn the dough out onto a lightly floured surface and knead it until smooth by hand, which should take about 15 minutes.

-Once the dough is nice and smooth, transfer it to a lightly oiled clean bowl, cover with plastic wrap or a silicone lid and leave it to rise for 30 minutes.
+Once the dough is nice and smooth, transfer it to a lightly oiled clean bowl, cover with plastic wrap or a silicone lid and leave it to rest for 30 minutes.

 Make the onion filling